Part II: History of Fort Ross-Seaview Area

 The Charles Ranch was adjacent the Bohan property on Bohan-Dillon Road and was once one of the largest

 sheep ranches in Sonoma County, at one point running a herd of 5,000 sheep (www.everyvine.com).
+It was settled by the Dillon and Charles families, settlers from Pennsylvania.
+The Dillons are Regina Martinelli's family (Regina is the EVP of Martinelli Winery in Windsor).
 The

 Homestead Act in 1860.
-George Charles, a fourth generation rancher, eventually found sheep ranching
+George H. Charles, a fourth generation rancher and Regina's grandfather, eventually found sheep ranching

 unprofitable as laws were passed favoring the preservation of coyotes who then devastated the sheep herds.